cooltech101/vio_for_gps_estimation/README.md

 # Basalt VIO for GPS 2D Pose Estimation
 Use OAK-D wide stereo camera to conduct Visual Inertial Odometry and simple object detection.
+Also tested with OAK-D Lite.

 ## 1. Create new target directory and clone repo
 ```